lukemorton/lukemorton.co.uk/posts/2013-11-14-more-methods-more-problems.md

 <script src="https://gist.github.com/DrPheltRight/7466181.js"></script>

-They might share some logic but package that logic up in another object they all share rather than putting all this logic in one class.
+They might share some logic but package that logic up in another class they all share rather than putting all this logic in one class.

 You could share logic by an abstract class but this isn't wise